 SEARCH MIT MANAGEMENT

-Roy E. Welsch is the Eastman Kodak Leaders for Global Operations Professor of Management and a Professor of Statistics and Engineering Systems at the MIT Sloan School of Management.
+Roy E. Welsch is the Eastman Kodak Leaders for Global Operations Professor of Management and a Professor of Statistics and Data Science at the MIT Sloan School of Management and the MIT Center for Statistics and Data Science.

 Welsch joined the MIT faculty in 1969 as an assistant professor, became an associate professor four years later, and was promoted to professor in 1979.
 He held the Leaders for Manufacturing (now Leaders for Global Operations) chair from 1988 until 1993.
 From 1973 until 1979, he was also a Senior Research Associate at the National Bureau of Economic Research, where he participated in the development of the Troll econometric, financial, and statistical modeling system.
 He was co-director or director of the MIT Statistics Center from 1981 until 1989.